 Just two years ago, Well+Good predicted that the Aussie fitness franchise F45 Training would explode in a big way.
 And with plans to open hundreds of new studios internationally in 2018, it’s fair to say it’s well on its way to becoming the next boutique workout model to enter the mainstream, alongside Orangetheory, CorePower Yoga, and Pure Barre.

-Since we last caught up with its founder Robert Deutsch, F45 has sold 1,150 studio franchises in 36 countries—275 of those will open in the United States in 2018.
-And this is just a warm-up: Deutsch says plans are in the works to expand even more in the States, as well as in Canada, Europe, and Asia in the near future.
+Since we last caught up with its founder Robert Deutsch, F45 has sold 1,300 studio franchises around the globe—570 of those will open in the United States, according to Forbes.
+And this is just a warm-up: Deutsch says plans are in the works to expand everywhere from Canada to Europe to Asia in the near future.

 The 45-minute, team-based HIIT workout has tons of devotees (celebs like Hugh Jackman and Nicole Richie are fans), and class types rotate.
 There are currently 31 different workouts (buh-bye, boredom!) and each class has a name and focus: The “Gravity” class, for example, is focused on bodyweight strength training.
 The F45 signature combo of HIIT, circuit training, and functional movements is a part of each one.